kevin-at-datical/liquibase.github.com/documentation/generating_changelogs.md

- --url | Specifies the JDBC database connection URL. | Required --username | Specifies the database username. | Required --password | Specifies the database password. | Required --liquibaseProLicenseKey | Your Liquibase Pro license key. | Required
+ --url | Specifies the JDBC database connection URL. | Required --username | Specifies the database username. | Required --password | Specifies the database password. | Required --liquibaseProLicenseKey | Your Liquibase Pro license key. | Optional

 ### `generateChangeLog` Command Parameters

 Parameter | Definition | Requirement
  --- | --- | ---
- --defaultCatalogName=&lt;name&gt; | Default database catalog to use. | Required
+ --defaultCatalogName=&lt;name&gt; | Default database catalog to use. | Optional
- --defaultSchemaName=&lt;name&gt; | Default database schema to use. | Required
+ --defaultSchemaName=&lt;name&gt; | Default database schema to use. | Optional
- --schemas=&lt;name1, name2&gt; | Database schemas you want to include. | Required
+ --schemas=&lt;name1, name2&gt; | Database schemas you want to include. | Optional
- --outputSchemaAs=&lt;name1,name2&gt; | On | Required
+ --outputSchemaAs=&lt;name1,name2&gt; | Can be used to  | Optional
  --includeCatalog=[boolean] |If true, the catalog will be included in generated *changeSets*.
-Defaults to false. |Required --includeSchema=[boolean] | If true, the schema will beincluded in generated *changeSets*.
-Defaults to false. | Required --includeTablespace=[boolean] | If true, the tablespace of tables and indexes will be included.
+Defaults to false. | Optional --includeSchema=[boolean] | If true, the schema will beincluded in generated *changeSets*.
+Defaults to false. | Optional --includeTablespace=[boolean] | If true, the tablespace of tables and indexes will be included.
 Defaults to false. | Optional *
- --dataOutputDirectory=DIR | Output data as CSV in the given directory | Required --diffTypes |List of diff types to include in *changelog* expressed as a comma separated list from: tables, views, columns, indexes, foreignkeys, primarykeys, uniqueconstraints data. | Required **
+ --dataOutputDirectory=DIR | Output data as CSV in the given directory | Optional --diffTypes |List of diff types to include in *changelog* expressed as a comma separated list from: tables, views, columns, indexes, foreignkeys, primarykeys, uniqueconstraints, data. | Optional **

 > &#42; The default value of `--includeTablespace` is **False**. `--includeTablespace` only captures the tablespace if it was specified in the create table statement.